watchexec/watchexec/doc/watchexec.1.md

 if the corresponding VCS is discovered to be in use for the project/origin.
 For example, a .bzrignore in a Git repository will be discarded.

-Note that this was previously called \--no-ignore, but thats now deprecated and its use is discouraged, as it may be repurposed in the future.

 **\--no-global-ignore**